dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  When I examine myself and my methods of thought I come to the conclusion that the gift of fantasy has meant more to me than my talent for absorbing positive knowledge.
+  Hell isn't merely paved with good intentions it's walled and roofed with them.
+Yes, and furnished too.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1468 days)
+## 🌟 Experiences (1469 days)

 ### 🧮 Programming languages